jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Easily one of my favourite talks from the day</p>&mdash; Tim MacDonald (@timacdonald87) <a href="https://twitter.com/timacdonald87/status/1189789577675821057?ref_src=twsrc%5Etfw">October 31, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This positive feedback, combined with a few days distance, have me feeling pretty darn okay about my first conference talk after all.
+This positive feedback, combined with a few days distance, have me feeling pretty darn okay about my first conference talk now.

-I want to say a huge thank you to everyone that came and said nice things to me after my talk and everyone who posted on twitter.
+Thank you to everyone that came up and said nice things to me after my talk and everyone who posted on twitter.
 It really meant a lot to me :heart:

 Shout out to the amazing job [@michaeldyrynda](https://twitter.com/michaeldyrynda) and his team did on this conference and making the first time speakers feel welcome and valued.

-Special thanks to my [@fendersperth](https://twitter.com/fendersperth) crew for cheering me on either in person, on twitter or in slack.
+Special thanks to the [@fendersperth](https://twitter.com/fendersperth) crew for cheering me on either in person, on twitter or in slack.

 If you're interested, you can find [my slides and other tweets I received here](http://bit.ly/2WHANxd).